 Stay Safe from Cyber Criminals this Holiday Season with These 5 Tips

 ‘Tis the season of laughter, joy….and cyber scams.
-According to the Washington Post, global losses from cybercrime in 2020 topped the charts at nearly $1 trillion.
+According to Forbes, global losses from cybercrime in 2021 topped the charts at nearly $6.9 trillion.
 With the rise of e-commerce retailers, quick shipping turnaround, and digital banking, consumers are utilizing the web to complete their holiday checklist now more than ever.
 Unfortunately, with the rise of online shopping also comes the rise of new and inventive scams to steal money from unsuspecting consumers.
 At Launch CU, we care about your personal finances and want you to remain unaffected by these scams.
 Stay safe from cyber criminals this holiday season with these five tips in our blog below!

 Use Only Your Device’s Certified App Stores to Download Apps

 Only download apps from your device’s certified app store.
 Apps available for download on third party, unsecured websites may contain malware or viruses.
 Once downloaded, the malware or virus will be installed on your device and can steal sensitive personal information.
 According to their App security overview, “Apple provides layers of protection to help ensure that apps are free of known malware and haven’t been tampered with.”
 To keep your device and information secure, stick to your device’s certified app store for all app downloads.

 Only Shop from Secure, Trusted Retail Website Shops

 62% of surveyed consumers plan on doing their holiday shopping digitally in 2022.
 Apart from convenience, a primary attraction is the possibility of snagging hard-to-find, expensive, or out-of-stock products for a great deal.